425anthony/Nabla/README.md

 - Trains a configurable feedforward network on MNIST (60k images, 10 classes)
 - Streams training progress live to the browser via Server-Sent Events
+- **Architecture builder** — add/remove hidden layers and set each layer's neuron count with sliders; the network diagram updates as a live preview before you train (up to 6 hidden layers)
-- Visualizes the network as an SVG graph where edge color encodes weight sign/magnitude
+- Dark-themed SVG network visualizer with glowing neurons, where edge color encodes weight sign/magnitude
-- **Gradient heatmap mode** — colors each neuron by its ∂L/∂z value so you can watch vanishing gradients in real time
+- **Gradient heatmap mode** — colors each neuron's glow by its ∂L/∂z value so you can watch vanishing gradients in real time
-- Epoch scrubber to play back training frame by frame
+- **Dead neuron detector** — flags dead ReLU units (gray), with a per-layer count and a plain-English explanation
+- Epoch scrubber with **playback speed control** (0.5× / 1× / 2×) and smooth animated weight transitions between epochs
-- Click any neuron to inspect its weights, bias, incoming weight distribution, and gradient
+- Click any neuron to inspect its weights, bias, incoming-weight bar chart, gradient, and mean activation
+- **Beginner mode** — an ⓘ glossary tooltip on every technical term, a live plain-English status of what's happening each epoch, and an overfitting warning when train accuracy pulls ahead of test accuracy
 - Gradient check endpoint: verifies backprop correctness via finite differences

 ---